Kayanian dynasty

+The Kayanians, (Note: دودمان کیانیان) also rendered Kiani, (Note: Other renderings include Kays, Kayanids, Kaianids and Kiyani) were an ancient dynasty in the Iranian national history.
+Originating from the ancient Avestan term for "warrior poet", the Kiani are the union of wisdom and power, and represent Iranian identity at its most militant and self-conscious.

+The founding dynasty that preceded them, the Pishdadians, represented a Primordial Age where mankind itself was first emerging.
+By contrast, the Kiani mark the beginning of the Iranian Heroic Cycle—mythopoetic in nature, but believed by scholars to represent a genuine collective memory of real, living ancient Iranians.

+The Kiani are the heroes both of the Avesta (the sacred texts of Zoroastrianism) and of the Shahnameh, the national epic of Greater Iran.
+The Kiani Crown is a physical manifestation of that belief.

+Etymology

 As an epithet of kings and the reason the dynasty is so called, Middle 𐭪𐭣 and New Persian kay(an) originates from Avestan 𐬐𐬀𐬎𐬎𐬌 kavi (or kauui) "king" and also "poet-sacrificer" or "poet-priest".
 Kavi may have originally signified an insightful fashioner in Proto-Indo-Iranian, which later acquired a poetic aspect in Indic and warrior and royal connotation in Iranian.
 The word is also etymologically related to the Avestan notion of kavaēm kharēno, the "divine royal glory" that the Kayanian kings were said to hold.

-The Kiani Crown is a physical manifestation of that belief.
+Each of the Kiani held the title Kay (such as Kay Khosrow), meaning "king".

 In Zoroastrianism

 The earliest known foreshadowing of the major legends of the Kayanian kings appears in the Yashts of the Avesta, where the dynasts offer sacrifices to the god Ahura Mazda in order to earn their support and to gain strength in the perpetual struggle against their enemies, the Anaryas (non-Aryans, sometimes identified as the Turanians).

 In Yasht 5, 9.25, 17.45-46, Haosravah, a Kayanian king later known as Kay Khosrow, together with Zoroaster and Jamasp (a premier of Zoroaster's patron Vishtaspa, another Kayanian king) worship in Airyanem Vaejah.
 The account tells that King Haosravah united the various Aryan (Iranian) tribes into one nation (Yasht 5.49, 9.21, 15.32, 17.41).